THE 2017 JUDGES

 Stephen Forshaw joined Singapore-based investment company, Temasek, as Managing Director Corporate Affairs, in April 2011.
 In February 2013, he was concurrently appointed as Managing Director Australia & New Zealand.
 In his concurrent appointment, he also supports Temasek’s interests and investments in Australia and New Zealand Prior to joining Temasek, Mr Forshaw was Senior Director, Corporate Communications for Microsoft Corporation in the Asia-Pacific Region, based in Singapore.

-Sukanti Ghosh is Managing Director of APCO Worldwide’s India operations, and a member of the firm’s global management committee and global health care leadership team.
-He brings to APCO more than 20 years of experience leading corporate affairs teams in India and around the world.
-He has considerable experience in advising companies during periods of significant organisational change, market entry, mergers and acquisitions, and focused organic growth.
-His areas of specialisation include policy, litigation and crisis communication, board communication, executive positioning, internal communication and corporate responsibility.
+Sukanti Ghosh is Managing Director of APCO Worldwide’s India operations, and is a member of the firm’s global health care leadership team.
+He is also the Asia lead for the firm’s Responsible Business Committee.
+Mr. Ghosh brings to APCO more than 23 years of experience in leading multi-cultural and multi- disciplinary corporate affairs teams in India and around the world.
+He has considerable experience in advising companies during periods of significant organizational change – market entry, mergers and acquisitions, market access, and focused organic growth.
+His areas of specialization include policy, litigation and crisis communication, government affairs, public advocacy, executive positioning, internal communications and corporate responsibility.

-Dean Gould is Director of Marketing and Communications for Griffith University.
-He is a marketing and media professional with more than two decades experience in journalism, communications and marketing.
-His days as a reporter took him around the world, covering everything from sport at Wembley to the peace process in Ireland to Budgets in Canberra.
-Since 2011 he has led Griffith University’s communications strategy which has seen its media footprint more than double.
-He was appointed Director of Marketing and Communications in 2014, overseeing the university’s national advertising, marketing, student recruitment and communications strategies.
-As a journalist he has been an editor for APN, Fairfax and News Corp in Australia as well as worked on the New York Post and the Irish Examiner.
+Dean Gould is Director Corporate Affairs and Strategy at Gold Coast Tourism Corporation, Australia, where he oversees the corporate positioning of the organisation.
+He is a marketing and media professional with more than two decades experience across multiple industries including journalism, digital, higher education and tourism.
+He was previously Director of Marketing and Communications for Griffith University, Australia, where he led a team that delivered a new brand position, record market share growth and a doubling of its media and social media footprint.
+His days as a journalist had him covering everything from sport at Wembley to the peace process in Ireland to Budgets in Canberra.
+He joined Griffith in 2011 and by 2014 was overseeing the university’s national advertising, marketing, student recruitment and communications strategies.
+He has been an editor for APN, Fairfax and News Corp in Australia as well as worked on the New York Post and the Irish Examiner.
 He has won awards with the Society for News Design, International News Marketing Association Pacific Area News Publishers Association and in 2013 was judged Australian Institute of Management’s Manager of the Year (Gold Coast).

 Robert T. Grieves is the Founder, Chairman and CEO of Hamilton Advisors Limited, a strategic communications firm based in Hong Kong.
 Following a 12-year career in journalism for The Times (London) and The Economist (both in Beijing), and Time magazine and Forbes (both in New York), he has been a top-tier communications specialist since 1989.